-Any case of withdrawal of IOs from a EP has to be officially launched by the EP's Lead IO (coordinator) in accordance with the procedures defined in the Participants Portal.
-Before such formal amendment request is launched, the consortium should contact the contracting authority EASME.
+Any request for withdrawal of IOs from a EP has to be officially launched by the EP's Lead IO (coordinator) in accordance with the procedures defined in the eGrants Management Portal.
+Before such formal amendment request is launched, the consortium should contact the contracting authority EISMEA.

-The corresponding update in the EYE IT Management Tool can only be completed following acceptance by the EASME.
+The corresponding update in the EYE IT Management Tool can only be completed following acceptance by the EISMEA and the successfully amended grant agreement.